V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2024/ByuCTF2024-WriteUp.md

         return
 ```

-We can see that there is a mitigation against LFI inside the image data column.
+We can see that there is a mitigation against LFI inside the image data column, so if we try to go to a previous path using `../` we would trigger the `Nope!` message from the bot.

 ```python
     if ('..' in porg.image):